Chart Color Schemes

 Infrastructure

-Freshwater - Stratford has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Freshwater - Stratford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that may influence the region.
-Notable initiatives include the Cairns Airport International Terminal Upgrade, Cairns Western Arterial Road Duplication, establishment of the Cairns Chinese Culture and Heritage Centre, and expansion of Redlynch Central Shopping Centre (Stage 3).
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects that could impact the area.
+Notable ones include the Cairns Airport International Terminal Upgrade, Cairns Western Arterial Road Duplication, Cairns Chinese Culture and Heritage Centre, and Bel Plas Estate.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.